jnkk/nixos-dotfiles/nixos.md

 TODOs:
-1. audio plugins/controls is not there
+1. audio plugins/controls in xfce is not available

 xfce.xfce4-cpugraph-plugin
 xfce.xfce4-docklike-plugin